Foothill has an open-door admission policy for all high-school graduates and non-graduates who are 18 years of age or older.

 Dual Enrollment for High School Students

 Students enrolled in the freshman through senior years of high school may attend Foothill College with written parental and school permission.
-Parental and school permission forms are available online or in the Admissions & Records Offices on both Foothill campuses.
+Parental and school permission forms are available online.

 Special Admission Programs

 Special admission procedures, such as additional testing and application forms, are required for admission to several career programs.
 Some of these programs begin only in the fall quarter.
 You must complete all special admission requirements in the preceding spring quarter.

 See websites for special admission forms

 Education Code section 68075.6 grants an immediate nonresident tuition fee exemption to eligible Special Immigrant Visa (SIV) holders and refugee students who settled in California upon entering into the United States.

 This exemption is granted for one year from the date the student settled in California upon entering the United States.

 - Iragi citizens or nationals (and their spouses and children) who were employed by or on behalf of the United States Government in Iraq (Pub.L.
 No. 110-181 § 1244)